danielwiratman/nearby-notes-app/README.md

 In this project I created a simple notes app that saves the location data of the note's maker, and saved it to a realtime database called Firebase Firestore.

 In the notes list page, there is indicator on where is the note created and the distance to that location.
+I also added that the home screen only shows notes created nearby (created not too far away).

+This project could be helpful in developing smart cities.
+Users can get updates what others have taken notes at that location, for example road holes, traffic jams, etc.

 ## Screenshots
 <br>